OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 - insert image: "Fig. X: Slocum Glider CTD installed on a Slocum G2 beneath the wing.
 (Isabelle Giddy)"

 #### SeaExplorer
-On SeaExplorer gliders, the CTDs are typically installed in the flooded nose cone area (Fig X left), though the RBR legato can also be configured to be installed through one of the top/side “puck” ports to leave the nose available for other sensors (e.g. acoustic payloads) as shown in Fig X. right.
+On SeaExplorer gliders, the CTDs are typically installed in the flooded nose cone area (Fig X left), though the RBR*legato*<sup>3</sup> can also be configured to be installed through one of the top/side “puck” ports to leave the nose available for other sensors (e.g. acoustic payloads) as shown in Fig X. right.

 - insert image: "Fig. X : RBRlegato CTD on SeaExplorer (Image credits: Bastien Queste (left) and Clark Richards (right))"

-In case of the Seabird GPCTD, the sensors are integrated on the wet payload part located on the front nose of theSeaExplorer glider, with the integrated pump providing a constant flow through the conductivity cell.
+In case of the Seabird GPCTD, the sensors are integrated on the wet payload part located on the front nose of the SeaExplorer glider, with the integrated pump providing a constant flow through the conductivity cell.

 - insert image: "Figure : Left: Seabird GPCTD on SeaExplorer; Right:  GPCTD on SeaExplorer during in lab preparation (Image credit: Evi Bourma)"

 #### Petrel Glider
-The small-size RBR legato3 CTD is embedded in the front fairing of the Petrel glider.
+The small-size RBR*legato*<sup>3</sup> CTD is embedded in the front fairing of the Petrel glider.
 The C-T sensors are exposed outside the fairing to sense the ambient seawater.
 This integration design can minimize the impact of the CTD on the streamline of gliders.

-- insert image: "Figure XX: Petrel Glider integrated an RBR legato3 CTD in the front fairing.
+- insert image: "Figure XX: Petrel Glider integrated an RBR*legato*<sup>3</sup> CTD in the front fairing.
 (Image credit: Joe Wang)"

 ### Sensor storage
 Sensors are stored dry with sensor caps on or tape to cover open valves, and protected from dust and freeze.